Thomasville Woman's Club

 About Us

 More than 115 years ago, a group of visionary women formed The Thomasville Woman's Club to address unmet community needs and pressing social issues.
 Since 1919, the TWC has been a transformative community force, volunteering thousands of hours and making hundreds of financially significant philanthropic contributions.
 Each year, TMC members contribute to local non-profits, award scholarships, and volunteer in the community.
 The dedicated members continue to shape the future of community and philanthropy in Thomasville, North Carolina.
-The Woman's Club of Thomasville is a 501(c)(3) charitable organization and a member of the Thomasville Chamber of Commerce.
+The Woman's Club of Thomasville is a non-profit charitable organization and a member of the Thomasville Chamber of Commerce.

 Mission Statement